Everything You Need to Know About California Dram Shop Laws

 Ultimately, California holds adults accountable for their own intoxicated actions, which is why the drunk driver is generally the only liable party in DUI-related accidents.
 However, the situation gets more nuanced when a minor is involved.

 If you or a loved one were injured in a DUI-related accident and suspect that the intoxicated driver was overserved, it’s important to find out.
 In addition to third-party compensation, you could prevent a negligent bartender from overserving someone else.
-Our experienced Orange County car accident lawyers are more than happy to investigate.
+Our experienced Costa Mesa personal injury attorney team is more than happy to investigate.